aidankhatana/to_do_list/README.md

-# reading_list
+# To_Do_List
-Create, Read, Update, Delete project utilizing flask and SQL to keep track of books to read.
+Create, Read, Update, Delete project utilizing flask and SQL to keep track of items to do.